JetBrains/youtrack-workflows/js/README.md

  where every registered user has Project Admin permissions; consider this instance as a playground and testing sandbox
 * your own instance (Standalone or InCloud)
-* your own instance with HTTPS access with self-signed SSL certificate
+* your own instance with HTTPS access with private signed SSL certificate

 Each server requires a list of properties to be set using `npm config set` command.
 For example, to set a token in the following section, use the following command